 TAWI’s unique mobile lifting systems enable fast, safe and efficient vacuum material handling for order picking, container unloading and more.

-- Telescopic mounted unloader: TAWI telescopic mounted unloader makes unloading containers effortless and more safe for workers and greatly increases productivity.
-This vacuum lifter allows you to grip a load of up to 40kg and turn it as required.
+- Telescopic mounted unloader: TAWI telescopic mounted unloader makes unloading containers effortless for workers and greatly increases productivity.
+This vacuum lifter lets you to grip a load of up to 88 lbs. and turn it as required.
 It is paired with a telescopic conveyor.

-- Mobile Order Picker: This unique and fully mobile vacuum powered handling solution is ideal for order picking and any other tasks where mobility is essential.
+- Mobile Order Picker: This unique and fully mobile vacuum material handling solution is ideal for order picking or any other tasks where mobility is essential.
 It is compatible with any forklift or pallet jack.
-The lifting capacity is 50kg and the lifter’s articulating arm provides maximum reach when moving goods from rack to rack.
+The lifting capacity is 175 lbs. and the lifter’s articulating arm provides maximum reach when moving goods from rack to rack.

 Powered lifting trolleys are suitable for ergonomic lifting of containers, drums, rolls and many other types of heavy materials.
-It allows the operator to easily rotate, turn, transport and release goods with little to no effort.
-For facilities with strict sanitary requirements, such as food, chemical or pharmaceutical manufacturing, our stainless steel trolleys are an ideal solution which meet the strict environmental criteria.
+The worker may easily rotate, turn and transport and release goods with little to no effort.
+For facilities with strict sanitary requirements, such as food, chemical or pharmaceutical manufacturing, stainless steel lifters will guarantee hygienic and efficient material handling.

-Crane systems, which are often customised for the individual needs of the customer and space available in the workspace, are fundamental parts of an efficient material handling solution.
-A crane system can be adapted for vacuum lifters or hoists and is built using steel or aluminium profiles mounted onto floor pillars, into the ceiling or wall.
-The end result is a system capable of handling and effortlessly manoeuvring a wide range of goods.
+Crane systems, often highly customized for the individual facility, are fundamental parts of an efficient material handling solution.
+A crane system can be adapted for vacuum lifters or hoists and built using steel or aluminum profiles mounted onto floor pillars, into the ceiling or wall.
+The end result is a system capable of handling a wide range of loads.

 - Jib cranes: For material handling within a specific radius, jib cranes are often the most practical choice.
 The jib can be fitted with any lifting system and assembled in a variety of configurations.
 For example, it may use an articulating arm for operation in restricted spaces or be constructed using stainless steel to meet sanitary requirements.

 - Overhead bridge cranes: Overhead bridge cranes are ideal in many warehouse and manufacturing facilities where flexible material handling over a wide but clearly defined area is required.
-TAWI crane systems may consist of single or double girders, curves, and monorails, using cost-effective aluminium profiles or steel profiles with a lifting capacity of up to 1500kg.
+TAWI crane systems may consist of single or double girders, curves, and monorails, using cost-effective aluminum profiles or steel profiles with a lifting capacity of up to 3,300 lbs.
 For added reach, telescopic cranes that extend outside the girder system are also available.
-If there is a situation where a facility’s ceiling is too high or not durable enough, cranes can also be floor mounted.
+In the common situation where a facility’s ceiling is too high or not durable enough, cranes can also be floor mounted.
 The wide variety of configurations make overhead bridge cranes a highly flexible alternative.

 Hoists & Gripping tools

-Hoist lifts are among the most frequently used material handling tools and suitable for any situation that requires stability, control and safe handling of awkward goods.
+Hoist lifts are among the most frequently used material handling tools and suitable for any situation that requires stability, control and safe handling of cumbersome goods.

-- Wire hoists: The TAWI wire hoist is one of the fastest hoists available and is ideal for rapid and precise lifting that gives the operator full control using just one hand.
-This hoist has a lifting capacity of either 60kg or 120kg depending on the weight requirements, a lifting speed of up to 0.75 m/s, and custom tool options for various types of components.
+- Wire hoists: The TAWI wire hoist is one of the fastest available and ideal for rapid and precise lifting that gives the operator full control using only one hand.
+This hoist has a lifting capacity of either 130 lbs. or 265 lbs. depending on the weight requirements, a lifting speed of up to 0.75 m/s, and custom tool options for various types of components.

 - Chain hoist: For many of the more demanding material handling projects, a chain hoist is the most powerful and durable alternative.
-TAWI chain hoists have a maximum lifting capacity of 1590kg and an IP65 rating that makes them suitable for outdoor use.
-There are tooling options to allow you to lift any type of goods, and thanks to a quick coupling mechanism, changing tools is a quick and effortless process.
+TAWI chain hoists have a maximum lifting capacity of 3,500 lbs. and an IP65 rating that makes them suitable for outdoor use.
+There are tooling options for any type of goods, and thanks to a quick coupling mechanism, changing tools is a quick and effortless process.

-- Gripping tools: A vacuum sheet gripper is exceptionally useful for handling large and awkward sheets in any material with an airtight or semi-airtight surface.
-The TAWI Grip allows any operator to lift sheets weighing up to 500kg effortlessly, which allows for increased flexibility and improved efficiency in the workforce.
+- Gripping tools: A vacuum sheet gripper is exceptionally useful for handling cumbersome sheets in any material with an airtight or semi-airtight surface.
+The TAWI Grip will let any operator handle sheets that weigh up to 1,100 lbs. effortlessly, which allows for flexibility in the workforce.
 It is also very secure due to its twin-chamber vacuum unit.

-The manufacture of the food we eat and the beverages we drink entails a wide range of manual operations, from lifting and moving raw ingredients to sealing or shipping finished products.
-The heavy lifting needed can pose substantial risks to worker safety, process efficiency, product quality, and sanitation.
+The manufacturing of the food and beverages we consume involve a wide range of manual operations, from lifting and moving raw ingredients, to sealing or shipping finished products.
+Below we discuss custom lifting systems for the food and beverage industry with Erik Wingholm, Area Sales Manager at TAWI in Sweden.

 Reach out to us anytime and we’ll be happy to help you.